williamyeny/williamyeny.github.io/_posts/2024-12-11-receipt-matching-wilson-score.md

 The receipt matching system works great most of the time, but occasionally, a customer's receipts will consistently fail to match.
 More often than not, this is due to a configuration issue for the specific customer, which will require manual intervention instead of broad changes to the receipt matching system.

 One of our goals is to become more proactive at detecting these specific cases.
-For example, if a user or business submits 100 receipts but only 10 of them match, we should be alerted instead of waiting for a complaint.
+For example, if a customer submits 100 receipts but only 10 of them match, we should be alerted instead of waiting for a complaint.
 So, how do we find out if someone is having a bad time with receipt matching?

 ## A naive approach

 Doesn't sound too hard, right?
-For a user or business (depending on granularity), we could divide the number of receipts that didn't match by the total number of receipts, and then sort.
-For example, someone who had 4 out of 5 receipts that failed to match would take priority over someone who had 2 out of 10 receipts that failed to match.
+For one customer (a `business`), we could divide the number of receipts that didn't match by the total number of receipts, and then sort.
+For example, a business with 4 out of 5 receipts that failed to match would take priority over a business with 2 out of 10 receipts that failed to match.

-Except this doesn't work when trying to find the *worst* experiences out of many users or businesses.
+Except this doesn't work when trying to find the *worst* experiences out of many businesses.
 For example, let's say we have
-* User A, who submitted 3 receipts and 2 didn't match
+* Business A, who submitted 3 receipts and 2 didn't match
-* User B, who submitted 300 receipts and 180 failed to match
+* Business B, who submitted 300 receipts and 180 failed to match

-User A has a worse ratio than User B, but we definitely care more about User B. User A could've just accidentally uploaded the wrong files once, but User B is almost certainly experiencing a systemic issue.
+Business A has a worse ratio than Business B, but we definitely care more about Business B. Business A could've just accidentally uploaded the wrong files once, but Business B is almost certainly experiencing a systemic issue.

 The problem?
 We don't adjust the scoring with sample size.